|

 The Sharps - along with former West Point authority Major Taipe - come up with a scheme to have Custer discredited and courtmartialed in order to gain access to the Black Hills.
 But Custer crashes President Grant's office in D.C. and gets his position back to fight along side the Seventh at Little Big Horn.
 He takes Ned Sharp with him into battle, where the two fall with the rest of the outfit.
 The widowed Mrs. Custer presents proof of their scheme and they agree to dissolve their business to avoid exposure (the law of historic cinema according to Warner Brothers is that since the public never finds out what truly happened - we don't know the REAL circumstances, therefore events in the movie MIGHT have occured.
 They used this ploy in THE CHARGE OF THE LIGHT BRIGADE as well).

-Olivia de Havilland & Errol Flynn on their final day of shooting.
-Custer prepares a dying declaration just hours before the final battle.
+Olivia de Havilland & Errol Flynn on their final day of shooting. |

 THEY DIED WITH THEIR BOOTS ON also marked the final movie in which Errol Flynn worked with Olivia de Havilland (their farewell scene in 'BOOTS is particularly poignant, both because the characters know they'll never see eachother again, and that the actors did as well; the performance is very moving).
 In their previous film together - SANTA FE TRAIL - Flynn had begun to resent other men on the set interacting with her.
 He even attempted to have lines of flattery delivered by his character instead of someone else's.
 There are even rumours of him having proposed to de Havilland (to which she allegedly - and wisely - declined), but he was still married to Lili Damita.
 In fact, it was during the making of this film that Flynn and Damita finally divorced (no doubt holding out for his son Sean to be born first).